lenovo/ELIE/README.md

   - licenses for packages included in elie-2.4.1.
 Used by networking switches.

 elie-2.7.1
   - license files for packages included in elie-2.7.1.
-Used by LXCA 2.7.0 and beyond.
+Used by (XA) LXCI 6.2, LXCA 2.7.0 and beyond.

 For access to the actual meta layer source code, please contact Lenovo Support.